saidivya14/Project/README.md

 >  - User can post assignment only in the classroom they created
 >  - User can see due assignments in to do
 >  - User can review students submissions in to review
+>  - Teacher can give grades to student assignment submissions
 >  - User can comment publicly in classroom or privately under his/her submission
 >  - User can see the teachers/students in particular classroom